-Website - since its establishment in March 2000, the website has been continually improved.
-In 2002/2003 services such as paying bills on line for Council Tax, NNDR, rents and car parking fines, viewing account details for Benefits, and links to the NLIS (National Land Information Service) hub to enable electronic land charge searches were introduced.
-In 2003/2004, the link established with the Planning Portal means that planning applications can be made on-line, and further improvements are scheduled including public access to planning application information and previous planning decisions.
-Committee agendas, minutes and reports are shortly to be available on-line.

-Evidence of the public recognising this service improvement is as follows:-
+- Website since its establishment in March 2000, the website has been continually improved.
+The Peer Review team commented positively on its quality.
+In 2002/03 services such as paying bills on line for Council Tax, NNDR, rents and car parking fines, viewing account details for Benefits, and links to the NLIS (National Land Information Service) hub to enable electronic land charge searches were introduced.
+In 2003/04, the link established with the Planning Portal means that planning applications can be made on-line, and further improvements are scheduled including public access to planning application information and previous planning decisions.
+Committee agendas, minutes and reports are shortly to be available on-line. - Evidence of the public recognising this service improvement is as follows: in

+2001/02 there were 4,805 hits on the website; in 2002/03 this had risen to 25,503 hits; and from April-September 2003 there are already 20,000 hits.
-Website 2001/2002 - 4,805 hits 2002/03 - 25,503 hits April-September 2003 - already 20,000 hits On Line payments launched in February 2003 - £121,000 has been received from over 800 collections (mainly council tax followed by rents and car parking penalty notices)

-- A successful bid by the Council to the Department for Works and Pensions will provide a network of drop-in centres for local residents, at 12 sheltered accommodation schemes and the Civic Suite.
-Each centre will be equipped with PC access to the benefits computer system, which will provide a better and more consistent customer service for those residents unable to reach the Council's offices at Rochford.
+- Since On Line payments were launched in February 2003, £121,000 has been received from over 800 collections (mainly council tax followed by rents and car parking penalty notices) up until September 2003. - A successful bid by the Council to the Department for Works and Pensions is providing a network of drop-in centres for local residents at 12 sheltered accommodation schemes and the Civic Suite.
+Each centre is being equipped with PC access to the benefits computer system, which will provide a better and more consistent customer service for those residents unable to reach the Council's offices at Rochford or Rayleigh.
 It will also assist the Authority to meet performance standards by improving benefit claims processing time and overpayments management.
-This will be implemented later this year. - In February 2003 the Revenue and Benefit team was restructured to provide a combined service.
-In this reorganisation resources were released in order to implement part of the Council's e-Government initiative to give citizens on-line access to their Council Tax and Business Rate accounts and for them to pay these accounts using direct contact facilities. - The process of removing abandoned vehicles in the District has been refined over the last two years in terms of both speed of removal and cost to the Authority.
+Implementation will be completed by March 2004. - In February 2003 the Revenue and Benefit team was restructured to provide a combined service.
+In this reorganisation resources were released in order to implement part of the Council's e-Government initiative to give citizens online access to their Council Tax and Business Rate accounts and for them to pay these accounts using direct contact facilities. - The process of removing abandoned vehicles in the District has been refined over the last two years in terms of both speed of removal and cost to the Authority.
 To avoid undue delay, the Council has adopted the new powers whereby vehicles can be removed as quickly as 24 hours after notification and also by working in partnership with the local police to supply the registered keeper details rather than using the DVLA.
-The cost to the Authority has been significantly reduced by entering into agreement with the County Council whereby they pay for the "disposal" element of the cost in addition to a contribution towards administration on a per vehicle basis. - One of the areas where we still have concerns is the collection of housing benefit overpayments.
-In 2001/2002 we only collected 63% of overpayments.
-The Council has responded to this by providing a higher level of resource to address this issue and has set challenging targets for the next three years to bring us up to National Performance Standards.
+The cost to the Authority has been significantly reduced by entering into agreement with the County Council whereby they pay for the "disposal" element of the cost in addition to a contribution towards administration on a per vehicle basis.

+One of the areas where we still have concerns is the collection of housing benefit overpayments.
+In 2001/02 we only collected 63% of overpayments.
+The Council has responded to this by providing a higher level of resource to address this issue and has set challenging targets for the next three years to bring us up to national performance standards.